 - Do I feel irritable when I can’t access my screen?

-- Are my loved ones expressing worry about what I’m doing?
+- Is my partner expressing worry about what I’m doing?

 - Am I missing work or breaking social dates to hang out online?